riverbed/steelscript-netshark/docs/background.rst

 fields.
-Each value field corresponds to a single output for the view, but of course there can be many packets processed by the view, so the field has an associated *calculation* that specifies how the indvidiual samples are aggregated into a single statistic.
+Each value field corresponds to a single output for the view, but of course there can be many packets processed by the view, so the field has an associated *calculation* that specifies how the individual samples are aggregated into a single statistic.
 Possible calculations include summing the individual samples, computing the average, or finding the minimum or maximum value.